EpixScripts/ui-library/README.md

 ### window.Instance

-A reference to the acutal `Frame` instance of the window
+A reference to the acutal `Frame` instance of the window.
+This is mostly used to set the parent of the window, usually either `PlayerGui` or `CoreGui`.

 ### window:SetTitle(newTitle: `string`)